Exciting engineering challenges with great prizes

 • Gochat

-Gochat almost 11 years ago
+Gochat over 11 years ago

 what options are sheet metal thickness selection and what is the maximum size of the robot?